Sutadasuto/Ped_PVA_extractor/README.md

 * ("--red_line_txt", type=str, default=None) A path to a text file containing the desired points for the red line.
 If None, the program will look for it in the default path as explained in the last paragraph
 * ("--track_point_position", type=str, default="top") Whether to use the approximate head (top) or feet (bottom) position to decide if a subject has crossed the line
 * ("--frames_memory_size", type=int, default=10) How many frames in the past should be looked at to find the previous position of a person found in the current frame; if the person is not found in such frames, it is considered by default that the person didn't cross the line

+## Stopping the program
+If you kill the program, no text files nor videos will be saved in disk.
+To properly finish the program (even if there are still frames being processed), it is just enough to press the "q" key while on the window that is showing the frames being processed.
+The program will save the results processed until the last seen frame.